OU-CS5213/introduction-to-the-test-drive-development-rsvuyyuru/README.md

 You will make frequent commits:
 * Create one test, and make sure it fails
 * Commit to GitHub

+$Created new test method as testRemoveAgain() which removes the values from an index and replaces with the values in the next index.And the last index value replaced with the Integer.MINVALUE

 * Write your code to pass the test
 * Commit to GitHub
 ## Part 2